ScilifelabDataCentre/pathogens-portal/content/english/data_types/health_data/serology-statistics.md

 #### Total serology test numbers

-The total number of tests run at SciLifeLab Autoimmunity and Serology profiling facility since the start, split up into positive, negative and "other" results.
+The total number of tests run at SciLifeLab Autoimmunity and Serology profiling facility since the start, split into tests with a positive IgG-result, tests with a negative IgG-result, and R&D tests.

 <div class="d-lg-none alert alert-info">
   Scroll the plot sideways to view all data.